ChuyingHe/ChuyingHe.github.io/docs/architect/complete_guide/memi-5.md

 5. SLA

 Non-functional requirements basically describe what is expected environment for the system, with emphasis on edge cases, e.g.:
-- Large number of concurrent users.
+- Large number of concurrent users
-- Server crash.
+- Server crash
-- Extremely high load of requests and so on.
+- Extremely high load of requests

 ### 1. Performance: Latency & Throughput
 !!! tip "Tipps"